ViewComponent/view_component/README.md

 Content passed to a ViewComponent as a block is captured and assigned to the `content` accessor.

-A component can declare additional content areas to be rendered in the component.
+ViewComponents can declare additional content areas.
 For example:

 `app/components/modal_component.rb`:
 ```ruby